FLORIN

 More,

-then, alive, than now he does
+now he does

-From between the roots of the
+the roots of the mango = where?

 I

-know where.
-Close!
 A child and mother

 Do

-wrong to look at one another,
+at one another,

 140